Skip to content

 Near Infra-red Spectroscopy (NIR) improves recipe consistency

-Matcon IBC blending can integrate the use of NIR during blending allowing for constant monitoring of the blend and ensuring an accurately mixed recipe.
-NIR removes the requirement for invasive sampling techniques that is prone to error and the risk of cross contamination (as the container has to be opened).
+Matcon IBC blenders can integrate the use of NIR during blending allowing for constant monitoring of the blend and ensuring an accurately mixed recipe.
+NIR removes the requirement for invasive sampling techniques that are prone to error and the risk of cross-contamination (as the container has to be opened).

-Mix validation is quick and easy to accomplish with NIR providing real time results while the blender is in motion, and pinpoints the exact moment when the recipe becomes fully homogenized.
-This data can be used to programme the blender so that it automatically applies the correct mix time.
+Mix validation is quick and easy to accomplish with NIR, providing real-time results while the blender is in motion, and pinpointing the exact moment when the recipe becomes fully homogenised.
+This data can be used to program the blender so that it automatically applies the correct mix time.

-If manufacturers are curious to test the results of using NIR, contact Matcon’s global testing facilities to book a demonstration of mix validation with NIR using your actual ingredients.
+If you are curious to test the results of using NIR, contact Matcon’s global testing facilities to book a demonstration of mix validation with NIR using your actual ingredients.

 NIR